knosvoxel/mv-shaders/README.md

 - **sand_brush**: This shader takes voxels with the selected color index's color and makes them "fall down" onto the floor below

+### Melt

+The melt shader currently only has one variation:

+- **melt**: The `melt` shader work very similar to the `sand_brush` shader.
+The only difference is that the sand_brush only affects the selected color index while the melt shader affects all voxels

 ## Feedback & Ideas

 If there is any feedback you have or ideas for new shaders head over to the Issues tab and and [create a new issue][new-issue] if one doesn't exist already for the same thing or send me a message on Discord `knosvoxel#4773`